robertobressani/car-rental/README.md

 - POST `/rentals` [requires authentication]
   - request body with rental configuration (+ selected car) and payment infos (a single request is performed) to perform a new rental for the logged user
   - empty body (status code is meaningful)
-- GET `/rentals?history=...` [requires authentication]
-  - no request body, params indicates whether the requested rentals are the future ones or the historical ones
-  - response body contains the list of rentals matching the search for the logged user

 - DELETE `/rentals/:id`
   - no request body, only GET parameters indicating the id of the rental to delete
   - no response body (status code is meaningful)